elastos/Elastos.ELA.SideChain/README.md

 ## Summary

-Elacoin is the digital currency solution within Elastos eco system.

-## Run
-This repository is just another project-dependent library
+This repository is just another project-dependent library.